us en false false Default

 Municipal Bonds Are a Staple of Any Income Allocation

-Municipal bonds present a compelling opportunity for income investors in 2025 due to their tax-exempt interest income, which could become increasingly valuable if individual tax rates rise following the potential expiration of the Tax Cuts and Jobs Act (TCJA).
+Municipal bonds present a compelling opportunity for income investors in 2026 due to their tax-exempt interest income.
 With the U.S. national debt exceeding $36 trillion and annual interest payments surpassing $1 trillion, fiscal pressures may lead to higher taxes or reduced government spending, further enhancing the appeal of these bonds.
-The Fed's ongoing rate-cutting cycle, expected to continue in 2025, historically increases demand for fixed income assets like municipal bonds.
-Additionally, Donald Trump’s proposed tax policies, including extending the TCJA, lowering corporate taxes and eliminating Social Security taxes, aim to reduce tax burdens but could also increase the national deficit, potentially leading to higher long-term interest rates.
+The Fed's ongoing rate-cutting cycle, expected to continue in 2026, historically increases demand for fixed income assets like municipal bonds.
+Additionally, President Trump’s policies aim to reduce tax burdens but could also increase the national deficit, potentially leading to higher long-term interest rates.
 In this context, municipal bonds offer a stable and tax-advantaged option for income-focused investors navigating fiscal uncertainty and shifting tax policies.

 Investment Grade Bonds Are Attractive…If You Know Where to Look

-With investment grade corporate bond yields providing meaningful income while corporate bond spreads remain tight, we believe focusing on attractively valued bonds will become increasingly important in 2025.
-In particular, this approach has historically provided significant outperformance relative to the broader corporate bond market, driven by price gains as bond spreads compress and risk management as this strategy avoids bonds that don’t offer enough compensation for the risks involved.
-The market is not homogenous, and there is significant scope for mispricing to exist, particularly as market volatility continues and as we enter a more uncertain economic environment.
+With investment grade corporate bond yields providing meaningful income while corporate bond spreads remain tight, we believe focusing on attractively valued bonds will continue to be important in 2026.
+In particular, this approach has historically provided significant outperformance relative to the broader corporate bond market, driven by price gains as bond spreads compress as well as risk management as this strategy avoids bonds that don’t offer enough compensation for the risks involved.
+The market is not homogenous, and there is significant scope for mispricing to exist, particularly as market volatility continues and as we continue to navigate an uncertain economic environment.
+Investors can access investment grade corporate bonds through the VanEck Moody’s Analytics BBB Corporate Bond ETF (MBBB) and the VanEck Moody’s Analytics IG Corporate Bond ETF (MIG).

 Name Symbol Exposure